Follow the advice from your doctor. If you buy fluconazole in a pharmacy, follow the instructions that come with the medicine.

 Go to 111.nhs.uk or call 111.
 Call 111 if you need advice for a child under 5 years.

-Take the fluconazole packet, or the leaflet inside it, and any remaining medicine with you.
+Bring the fluconazole packet or leaflet inside it, any remaining medicine, and any other medicines you take.